Man at the Crossroads: Reactions

 The destruction caused widespread controversy, with many artists vowing to boycott any future exhibitions or commissions at Rockefeller Center.
 Ralph Stackpole and Bernard Zakheim created paintings in which figures held up newspapers with headlines alluding to the Man at the Crossroads controversy.
-The communist New Workers School in Manhattan was one of the entities who protested the destruction of Man at the Crossroads.
+The communist New Workers School in Manhattan was one of the entities that protested the destruction of Man at the Crossroads.
 Its leader Bertram Wolfe was one of Rivera's associates and would later become his biographer.
 Rivera painted 21 frescoes and gave them to the school as a gift for their protests.
 The protests largely stopped when Robertson released Rivera's previous correspondence about preferring the mural's destruction.